dwyl/image-classifier/README.md

   - `mic_off?` is simply a toggle to visually show the person whether the microphone is recording or not.
-  - `audio_running?` is a boolean to show the person if the audio transcription and semantic searching are occuring (loading).
+  - `audio_running?` is a boolean to show the person if the audio transcription and semantic search are occurring (loading).
   - `audio_search_result` is the result of the image that is closest semantically to the image's label from the transcribed audio.